syne-tune/syne-tune/docs/command_line.md

 setup several times, averaging over results.
 It is quite painful and slow to do any of this if each experiment is blocking its instance.

-SageMaker Tune allows you to launch experiments on a remote instance.
+Syne Tune allows you to launch experiments on a remote instance.
 For
 example:

 ```bash